Nate Hemsley

-Nathaniel Richard Hemsley (born May 15, 1974) is a former American football linebacker in the National Football League for the Dallas Cowboys, Miami Dolphins and Carolina Panthers.
+Nathaniel Richard Hemsley (born May 15, 1974) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and Carolina Panthers.
 He played college football at Syracuse University.

-Early years
+Early life

 Hemsley grew up in Delran Township, New Jersey and graduated from Delran High School in 1991.
 As a senior, he received second-team All-American, All-Freedom League, AllBurlington County and Defensive Player of the Year honors.

 He accepted a football scholarship from Syracuse University.
-As a redshirt freshman in 1993, he was named the started at inside linebacker and led the team in total tackles with 81, while also tallying 2 tackles for loss, 2 passes defensed and one blocked kick.
+As a redshirt freshman in 1993, he was named the starting inside linebacker and led the team in total tackles with 81, while also tallying 2 tackles for loss, 2 passes defensed and one blocked kick.

 In 1994, he was lost for the season with a knee injury he suffered in the season opener against the University of Oklahoma, where he had 10 tackles and one fumble recovery.
 As a junior, he started 11 games at outside linebacker, making 119 tackles (second on the team), 3.5 sacks.

 As a senior, in 1996, he posted 106 tackles (led the team), 6 tackles for loss (third on the team), 3 sacks, 4 quarterback pressures, 3 passes defensed, while being named First-team All-Big East.

 Professional career

 Houston Oilers

-Hemsley was signed as an undrafted free agent by the Houston Oilers after the 1997 NFL Draft on April 21.
+Hemsley was signed as an undrafted free agent by the Houston Oilers after the 1997 NFL draft on April 21.
 He was waived on August 13.